The science behind why when you eat is more important than what you eat.

 Intermittent fasting has been popping up everywhere over the past few years.
 It’s a broad term and refers to any eating plan that requires the eater to limit the time they spend eating.
 Advocates count improved body composition, heightened focus and productivity, enhanced gut health and increased energy among the perks of intermittent fasting.
 But in reality, there’s only one form of IF that actually delivers the desired results.
 Time-restricted eating.

-TRE doesn’t dictate what you should eat within your eating window (as is the case with other forms of IF) but rather the focus, according to Dr. Clayton, is on the time frame itself.
+TRE doesn’t dictate what you should eat within your eating window (as is the case with other forms of IF) but rather the focus, according to Prof. Clayton, is on the time frame itself.

 How long should you fast for?